 Data Sources

-VetMyAddress uses public environmental, geographic, and infrastructure records to create a plain-English screening report for a residential address.
+VetMyAddress uses public environmental, geographic, and infrastructure records — including EPA PFAS monitoring data — to create a plain-English screening report for any U.S. residential address.

 Matches a submitted address to geographic identifiers such as coordinates, county, state, ZIP, and census tract when available.